ioverho/prob_conf_mat/documentation/metric_syntax.md

+# TODO: rewrite this to reflect the updated library
 # Metric Syntax

 The metric syntax provides a handy interface to creating unique metric functions not hard-coded into the library.
 Any (binary) metric function can be combined with an aggregation function.
 Some metric functions and aggregation functions also require arguments.
 Rather than having the user search for the required metric and aggregation function, one only needs to pass a single string and have the library return the required function.

-A valid metric syntax string is composed of:
+A valid metric syntax string consists of (in order):

 1. The metric identifier
 2. Any keyword arguments that need to be passed to the metric function
-3. An `@` symbol
+3. Optionally, an `@` symbol
-4. The aggregation function identifier
+4. Optionally, the aggregation function identifier
-5. Any keyword arguments that need to be passed to the metric function
+5. Optionally, any keyword arguments that need to be passed to the metric function

 No spaces should be used.
 Instead, keywords arguments start with a `+` prepended to the key, followed by a `=` and the value.

 All together:

 ```text
 metric_identifier+arg1=2+arg2=foo@aggregation_identifier+arg1=None+arg2=2.0
 ```